-The western gateway to Boston’s Fenway neighborhood, Pierce Boston is a mixed-use development that will house boutique shops and 349 luxury apartments and condos.
+The western gateway to Boston’s Fenway neighborhood, Pierce Boston is a mixed-use development that houses boutique shops and 349 luxury apartments and condos.
 The project includes improvements along Boylston Street and Brookline Avenue, a shared corridor between them, and a triangular plaza facing Park Drive and the Back Bay Fens.

 Client: Samuels & Associates